• Skip to primary navigation

 My Thoughts on The Horror Collection: Yellow Edition presented by KJK Publishing

 From this collection, two tales really stood out to me and I will definitely be thinking about them for a long time!
-Post-Truth Prometheus by by Lex H Jones and Moonflowers by Sara Tantlinger were such chilling tales that really packed a punch!
+Post-Truth Prometheus by Lex H Jones and Moonflowers by Sara Tantlinger were such chilling tales that really packed a punch!
 Unfortunately, there was one story here that wasn’t up my alley, but there’s a scene from that one that I won’t get out of my head any time soon!

 Per usual, here are my notes on each story.